kaigelee/SANet/README.md

 By Kaige Li, Qichuan Geng, Zhong Zhou.
 This repository is an official implementation of the paper "Exploring Scale-Aware Features for Real-Time Semantic Segmentation of Street Scenes", which is under review.
 The full code will be released after review.

+We have open sourced the original network files, but the overall project still needs to be refactored, which is what we will do in the future.

 ## Highlights
 <p align="center">
   <img src="figs/score.png" alt="overview-of-our-method" width="500"/></br>